goblint/analyzer/docs/artifact-descriptions/esop23.md

 1. Run the script `../bench/esop23_table2_set_goblint.rb`.
 This takes ~ XX min
 2. Open the results HTML `../bench/bench_result/index.html`.

+### Reproducing Duet numbers

+This artifact ships Duet (at commit 5ea68373bb8c8cff2a9b3a84785b12746e739cee) with a bug fix (courtesy of its original author Zach Kincaid) allowing it to run successfully on some of the benchmarks.
+For others, it sill reported a number of reachable asserts that is too low, we only give the instructions to reproduce the successful runs here.
+For a detailed discussion see Apppendix I.3.

 ## Additional Information
 ### Outline of how the code is structured